 Certain statements provided in this presentation are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-When we use words like "may," "should," "could," "will," "likely," "believe," "expect," "anticipate," "estimate," "project," "plan," "goal," "target," or "outlook," or references to future time periods, strategies, designs, objectives, schedules, projections, intentions, desires, or beliefs, we are making forward-looking statements.
-We make these statements in an effort to keep stockholders and the public informed about our business.
+Forward-looking statements are often identified by the words, "will," "may," "should," "continue," "anticipate," "believe," "expect," "plan," "forecast," "project," "estimate," "intend" and words of similar nature, and such statements generally contain projections about accounting and finances; plans and objectives for the future; projections or estimates about assumptions relating to our performance; or our opinions, views or beliefs about the effects of current or future events, circumstances or performance.
 You should view these statements with caution.
-They are not guarantees of future performance or events.
-All phases of our business are subject to uncertainties, risks and other influences, many of which we have no control over.
-These risks and uncertainties are described in greater detail in Waste Management's Form 10-K for the year ended December 31, 2009, as filed with the Securities and Exchange Commission.
-We assume no obligation to update any forward-looking statements as a result of future events or developments.
+These statements are not guarantees of future performance, circumstances or events.
+They are based on the facts and circumstances known to us as of the date the statements are made.
+All phases of our business are subject to uncertainties, risks and other influences, many of which we do not control.
+Any of these factors, either alone or taken together, could have a material adverse effect on us and could cause actual results to be materially different from those set forth in such forward-looking statement.
+We assume no obligation to update any forward-looking statement, including financial estimates, whether as a result of future events, circumstances or developments or otherwise.
+Some of these risks and uncertainties are described in greater detail in Waste Management's Form 10-K for the year ended December 31, 2009, as filed with the Securities and Exchange Commission.